-Local authorities and providers should ensure that all the data items described in section 4 are readily available and accurately recorded via electronic means eg bespoke MIS or spreadsheet.
+Local authorities and providers should ensure that all the data items described in section 4 and section 5 are readily available and accurately recorded via electronic means such as a bespoke MIS or spreadsheet.
 Providers and local authorities must agree a process for this to take place.